Tag: Legal status of TPG

 Costa Rica vs Polymer S. A., June 2012, Supreme Court, Case No 11-010227-0007-CO

 Polymer S.A. had been issued an assessment of taxable income based on the arm’s length principle.
 In the assessment the tax authorities had based the adjustment on the guidance provided in the OECD TPG.
 Polymer S.A. was of the opinion that this was unconstitutional since the OECD TPG had not been implemented by law and Costa Rica was not an OECD member country.
-Judgement of the Supreme Court The Court dismissed the appeal of Polymer S.A.
-Excerpts from the Judgement “The contested Guideline does not establish or impose a single method of transfer pricing analysis, so that, in the absence of a law, the autonomy of tax law allows for the determination of the tax payable to resort to the provisions of Articles 8 and 12 of the Code of Tax Rules and Procedures, without prejudice to the possibility that other – better – techniques may be admitted.
+Judgment of the Supreme Court The Court dismissed the appeal of Polymer S.A.
+Excerpts from the Judgment “The contested Guideline does not establish or impose a single method of transfer pricing analysis, so that, in the absence of a law, the autonomy of tax law allows for the determination of the tax payable to resort to the provisions of Articles 8 and 12 of the Code of Tax Rules and Procedures, without prejudice to the possibility that other – better – techniques may be admitted.
 What is important is that the contested Interpretative Guideline does not aim ...
 Read more

 Costa Rica vs Nestlé, April 2012, Supreme Court, Case No 10-017768-0007-CO Res.
 Nº 2012004940